 Manuscript critique: The editor reads the manuscript and provides an assessment of the structure, the plot, the pacing, and other aspects of the work.
 This is a budget-conscious way to get big-picture editorial guidance early in the writing process.
 I currently do not offer this service.

 Developmental editing (also called substantive editing): The editor provides a thorough assessment of the manuscript, including the structure, plot, pacing, narrative flow, character development, and dialogue.
 The editor highlights what is working and offers suggestions for what’s not.
 This is a useful service for authors with an early draft or a draft that seems weak.
 I currently do not offer this service.

-Line editing (also called heavy copyediting): The editor rewrites tangled sentences, removes redundancies, and tightens wordy or awkward passages that might hinder the reader.
-She works on sentence structure and flow, diction, syntax, and consistency and corrects spelling, grammar, and punctuation.
+Line editing (also called heavy copyediting): I’ll rewrite tangled sentences, remove redundancies, and tighten wordy or awkward passages that might hinder the reader.
+I’ll work on sentence structure and flow, diction, syntax, and consistency and correct spelling, grammar, and punctuation.
 I will work to make your manuscript clear and readable.
-I may point out overall structural issues and problems with characters or pacing.
-I will create a style sheet showing the decisions I made regarding consistent styles and spellings.
+In fiction, I may point out overall structural issues and problems with characters or pacing.
+If needed, I will create a style sheet showing the decisions I made regarding consistent styles and spellings.
 A rate estimate is $0.03-0.06 per word.
+View a sample here.

 Copyediting (also called light copyediting): I’ll correct spelling, grammar, punctuation, and inconsistencies.
 If needed, I will create a style sheet showing the decisions I made regarding consistent styles and spellings.
 A rate estimate is $0.02-$0.03 per word.
 View a sample here.

-Proofreading: The editor corrects spelling, grammar, and punctuation, using the style sheet created by the copyeditor, if there is one.
-Ideally, proofreading happens after the manuscript text has been laid out in its final form, ready to be printed, because typographical errors can be introduced during the layout process.
-I currently do not offer this service.
+Proofreading: I’ll mark corrections needed in spelling, grammar, and punctuation, using the style sheet created by the copyeditor, if there is one.
+Proofreading happens on the page proofs, after the manuscript text has been laid out in its final form, ready to be printed.
+It catches typographical errors introduced during the layout process.
+Proofing is therefore done on PDFs.
+A rate estimate is $3.00 per page.